pvcraven/web-development-class/source/07_cms/word_press/word_press.rst

     # I have which is totally not what you want.
     sudo mv wordpress /var/www/my_sample_project/public_html/wordpress

+    # If the command above didn't work, you probably moved out of the home
+    # directory which is where "wordpress" is.
+Go back by typing "cd ~" and
+    # try again.

     # Change ownership to the apache process and group (www-data)
     sudo chown -R www-data:www-data /var/www